My Favorite Year (1982) – A Review

 First the whole setup.
 The world of 1950’s live television presented here is so much dang fun!
 Decades before Tina Fey made 30 Rock a popular address, My Favorite Year used it to tell this entertaining story.
+Brooks used his background working on Your Show Of Shows as inspiration for the story.
 This is my ideal vision of how working on a television comedy show would be.

 There’s this excitement and glamor associated with being on television at the time.
 Television is a young medium, there’s a freshness and enthusiasm by the audience for it and an innocent charm by the sketches the show presents.
 I just love seeing dancers dressed up as cigarette packs!
 We’ll never see that kind of costume on television again.

 However, behind the scenes there’s a biting, cynical edge to all of it.
 Benjy is walking down the halls and he’s constantly trading wisecracks with a weary wardrobe woman, worn down comedy writers and an egotistical star.
 This might sound routine today, but the juxtaposition with the excited wide-eyed 1950’s live-television atmosphere makes it all funnier to me.

 Then we have the characters.
 I love watching and spending time with all these people.
 This was one of Linn-Baker’s earliest roles and he’s very good here.
 He immediately establishes his funny put-upon-everyman persona that will define his most popular roles in his career – Perfect Strangers.